Can I bring my dog on vacation?

 When it comes to travelling by train, things can be easier if you’re in NY you can bring your dog on the train if they fit in a dog carrier/bag.
 If your dogs are a nuisance or are endangering members of the public, then, of course, you could be asked to get off the train at the next stop.
 It’s also worth noting that you’re only allowed to travel with a maximum of 2 dogs.

 If you live in the US airlines generally require health certificates from all shippers.
 So it’s a good idea to have a licensed veterinarian examine animals within 10 days prior to shipment and issue a certificate stating that the animal is in good health.
 These can be obtained from your vet but must be signed off by an official veterinarian (OV), so be sure that your practice provides this service.
 A maximum of 5 pets can accompany you unless you are travelling for dog training, a show, a sporting event or a competition, which you’ll need to provide written evidence of.

 You can find more information on this by visiting the US Department of Transportation website.

 Ultimately, what both of these certifications say is that your pet is fit to travel and is free of anything that has the potential to spread to other animals or humans, and has their up-to-date vaccinations, as well as yours and your dog’s information such as address, dog’s breed, pet and owner’s name.

 Settling your dog on vacation

 Taking your dog on vacation is as big an adventure for you as it is for them!
-For our pets, a new location means not only plenty of unfamiliar places but also so many new things to explore and smell!
-Therefore, you should try to keep their routine similar to how it is back at home so that they don’t feel unsettled or stressed.
+For our pets, a new location means not only plenty of unfamiliar places but also so many new things to explore and smell.
+You should try to keep their routine similar to how it is back at home so that they don’t feel unsettled or stressed.
 For example, you should give them their food and walks at the same time as you normally would.
 At the same time, it’s also important to give your pet some time to settle in their new environment by letting them get enough undisturbed rest.

 This entry was posted in Dogs